wp-plugins/basic-google-maps-placemarks/readme.txt

 do_shortcode( '[bgmp-map center="Boston" zoom="5"]' );
 `

+If you have trouble getting either of those working, try using this version:

+`
+add_filter( 'bgmp_map-shortcode-called', '__return_true' );
+`

+That's not ideal -- because it will load the JavaScript and CSS on every page of the site, which makes them slightly slower -- but it's good enough if you can't get the more specific versions working.

 If you have any questions, please read [the FAQ](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/faq/) and search [the support forums](http://wordpress.org/support/plugin/basic-google-maps-placemarks).